Hanna Fuchs-Robettin

-Hanna Fuchs-Robettin (1896–1964) (née Werfel) was the sister of Franz Werfel, wife of Herbert Fuchs-Robettin, and mistress of Alban Berg.
+Hanna Fuchs-Robettin (née Werfel; 1896–1964) was the sister of Franz Werfel, wife of Herbert Fuchs-Robettin, and mistress of Alban Berg.
 Berg secretly and cryptically dedicated his Lyric Suite to her.

 Early life

 Born in Prague (then part of the Austro-Hungarian Empire), Hanna was the second of three children of Rudolf Werfel, a wealthy manufacturer of gloves and leather goods.
 Her mother, Albine Kussi, was the daughter of a mill owner.
 Her brother Franz was born in 1890 and her sister Marianne Amalie was born in 1899.
 Her father's ancestors were German-Bohemian Jews, including a great grandfather who had served in Napoleon's Russian campaign as a courier.
 Her grandfather had come to Prague where he made and lost a fortune.
 His son (Hanna's father) rebuilt the family wealth.
 Hanna grew up in a stylish house on Marienstrasse in the New Town where the children were nurtured by a Czech Catholic woman named Babi.
 Babi would take the children with her to church and the family made regular attendance at the Maisel Synagogue.
 The Werfels were assimilated Jews with a strong interest in music and theatre, which they attended often.